 You should not consider leaving Cambridge without having received notification by email from the Student Registry that your application to work away has been approved.

 You can now apply for University Travel Insurance (which is free) prior to having your Leave to Work Away Approved - and for shorter trips which do not need LTWA.
+However, the Insurance does not cover Airbnb bookings.

 Risk Assessment Procedure